Classification of the d-representation-finite symmetric k-algebras of finite representation type: Preliminaries

 under which the grade shift functor $(1)$ on $\stmod^\Z T(A)$ corresponds to the auto-equivalence $\nu\circ[1]$ of $\dm{A}$.
 Note that $\nu$ is a triangle functor on $\dm{A}$, and thus it commutes with $[1]$ up to natural isomorphism.

 For a quiver $Q$, arrows in the path algebra $kQ$ are composed from left to right.
 Consequently, modules of $kQ$ correspond to covariant representations of the quiver.

 Let $Q$ be a quiver of simply laced Dynkin type.
 Then the path algebra $kQ$ \cite{gabriel72}, as well as its trivial extension $T(kQ)$ \cite{tachikawa80}, is representation finite.
 The forgetful functor $\mod^\Z T(kQ)\to \mod T(kQ)$ is dense (that is, every $T(kQ)$-module is gradable) \cite{gg82b} and there are triangle equivalences

-It follows that basic $d$-cluster-tilting modules of $T(kQ)$ correspond bijectively to $d$-cluster-tilting subcategories of $\dm{kQ}$ that are invariant under the functor $\nu\circ[1]$.
+It follows that basic $d$-cluster-tilting modules of $T(kQ)$ correspond bijectively to $(\nu\circ[1])$-equivariant $d$-cluster-tilting subcategories of $\dm{kQ}$.